Rafaelatff/target-STM32F401-drivers-SPI/README.md

 SPI -> working with shift register

 	MOSI - Master Out Slave In

 	MISO - Master In Slave Out

-By default -> Full-Duplex

-Can be Half-Duplex [MOSI - 1kOhm - MISO], both communicate
+By default -> Full-Duplex, can be Half-Duplex [MOSI - 1kOhm - MISO], both communicate.
 Can be Simples - MOSI always in transmit mode e Slave in receive mode OR

-MISO and MISO connected, for Slave in transceive mode

-to config SPI: NSS = output = master configuration

-NSS = input = it can be multi-master or slave
+MISO and MISO connected, for Slave in transceive mode.
+To config SPI: NSS = output = master configuration.
+NSS = input = it can be multi-master or slave.

-NSS can be configured by hw (directly connected to ground)

-or sw (SSI bit of SPIx_CR1 register for STM32 as slave)
+NSS can be configured by hw (directly connected to ground) or sw (SSI bit of SPIx_CR1 register for STM32 as slave).

 CPHA - SCLK Phase (controls which clock edge of data should be sampled by slave)